 Remarkably large, unobtrusive pockets and slightly stretchy fabric set the new 5.11 Defender-Flex pant apart from the crowd.
 These are cargo pants for a modern era.

-Cargo pants are wonderfully useful, but fall way short in the style department.
+Tactical pants are wonderfully useful, but fall way short in the style department.
 I personally have a great pair of wool cargo pants that I love.
 But my wife winces when I wear them.
 They have been banished from public display and relegated to the gear closet for hunting and backwoods use only.

 Enter the 5.11 Defender-Flex pants, which look like everyday khakis or blue jeans with a modern fit.
 Casual and contemporary, the pants look good if understated.